digitivy-inc/swiftsaas-react-ui-signup-module/README.md

 # swiftsaas-react-ui-signup-module
-This is a signup module that could be plugged into any React Web application
+This is a signup module that could be plugged into any React Web Application